open-horizon/examples/edge/services/processtext/README.md

 To see more Horizon features demonstrated, continue on to the [cpu2msghub example](../../msghub/cpu2msghub).

-## Process for the Horizon Development Team to Make Updates to the Helloworld Service
+## Process for the Horizon Development Team to Make Updates to the Offline Voice Assistant Service

 - Do the steps in the Preconditions section above, **except**:
     - export `HZN_EXCHANGE_URL` to the staging instance